-Kodak 5260 was the only publication in the entire industry that told the truth about this flawed technology.
+New wide format printer technology is good for everyone, so we hope that indeed there is a new wideformat inkjet printer from Kodak.
+Our reviews of the Encad printers were proven correct; our review of the Kodak 5260 was the only publication in the entire industry that told the truth about this flawed technology.
 The industry itself lauded the 5260 with awards for "the best printer of the year" and "best printer of the trade show."
 Instead FLAAR pointed out that the printer could not function more than a few hours without breaking down (our report is a classic in journalism).

-If their new printer functions better, we will be the first to say so.
+If any new Kodak printer functions better, we will be the first to say so.